homeyong/water_plant/README.md

 Plant and watch your investments bloom!

 ## 👌 User-Friendly
-As easy as watering a plant.
+As easy as clicking a button.

 ## 💰 Consistent High Returns
 Enjoy 1000% APR from real business, not marketing budgets or VC funds!